jsom1/jsom1.github.io/_CheatSheets/BufferOverflows.md

     print "Could not connect!"
     sys.exit()
 ````
+Note that this script is for a web application, and can be adapted for other types of applications or programs if needed.
 With this script, we see the approximate number of bytes required to crash the application.
 Let's assume it is 800 for the sake of the example.
 Then, we look at the CPU registers to see if they have been overwritten by our buffer of A's.
 If it is the case, the application may be vulnerable to BO.

 # 3. Find the offset to control _EIP_